-Should you choose open an Ally Invest investment account for your Roth IRA, you can decide between Self-Directed Trading or a Managed Portfolio.
+Should you choose open an Ally Invest investment account for your Roth IRA, you can decide between Self-Directed Trading or a Robo Portfolio.
 Either way, you’ll receive the great benefits a Roth IRA provides while getting as much or as little investing assistance as you prefer.

 Is now the right time to convert to a Roth IRA?

 A Roth IRA can be a useful tool for growing your retirement savings.
 But it’s a good idea to weigh whether converting to one from a traditional IRA is right for you based on factors like your income and age.
 By using a calculator like Bankrate’s Roth IRA vs. Traditional IRA or Convert IRA to Roth calculators, you can get a better understanding of how making the switch will affect your money in the long run.

 You should also consider any tax implications before converting a traditional IRA to Roth.
 This is because when you convert a traditional IRA to a Roth IRA, you have to pay taxes on those funds, which may result in a substantial tax bill.
 If you are thinking about making this conversion, be sure to speak with a tax professional to fully understand if and when doing so makes sense.

 Saving for retirement doesn’t need to be overly complicated, especially when using a tool like a Roth IRA.
 In fact, the toughest step may just be deciding to open one.
 Then, you can put your savings on autopilot — and enjoy the benefits of potentially earning tax-free returns.

 Save for retirement your way with a traditional or Roth IRA.